Akecel/gechoplate/README.md

 ```sh
 $ make env
 ```
-⚠ If an environment file already exists, it will be replaced by a new one, be careful not to overwrite your configuration.
+⚠  *If an environment file already exists, it will be replaced by a new one, be careful not to overwrite your configuration.*

-Docker-compose and Gechoplate use the same environment variables.
+To be beginners-friendly Docker-composite and Gechoplate use the same environment variables.

-This way, you only have this *.env* file to configure :
+This way, you only have the *.env* file to configure :

 ```bash
 APP_URL=http:localhost:1323